 A presentation outlining the financial and other benefits of NSTU membership.

-A presentation setting out the Provincial, Regional and Community College collective bargaining regimes.
+A presentation setting out the Provincial and Regional collective bargaining regimes.

 A session to discuss policy and legal context within which members address parental and other harassment concerns.